LostArtefacts/TRX/docs/tr2/README.md

     - **Ice Palace**: fixed door 143's position to resolve the invisible wall in front of it, added an extra pickup trigger beside the Gong Hammer in room 29, fixed faulty zoning data in rooms 48/110, and fixed a misplaced springboard trigger in room 104
     - **Temple of Xian**: fixed missing death tiles in room 91; adding trigger workarounds to avoid a softlock after (missing) the final key
     - **Floating Islands**: fixed door 72's position to resolve the invisible wall in front of it; added extra zipline reset triggers to avoid softlock
+    - **The Cold War**: fixed a missing collapsible tile trigger in room 82
     - **Nightmare in Vegas**: added additional triggers for the bird monster and final flip map to avoid softlock
 - fixed the game crashing if a cinematic is triggered but the level contains no cinematic frames
 - fixed smashed windows blocking enemy pathing after loading a save